 - The paint was specifically designed to paint acoustical ceiling tiles and is sprayed on.

-- The paint we used was fire-retardant as well as sound-dimming allowing the sound absorbing qualities of the tiles to remain intact.
+- The paint we used was fire-retardant and sound-dimming, allowing the sound-absorbing qualities of the tiles to remain intact.

 - Night painting – we did all painting in off hours so the supermarket could stay open during normal business hours.

 If you need a painting quote, email [email protected].
 We can get you a quote within a few days or sooner if you need it.

 Can I paint my acoustical ceiling tiles a color other than white?

 Yes.
 While our Client painted their ceiling tiles white, paint is available in other colors too.
 Painting a darker color on the ceiling not only adds color, but tends to make the ceilings look higher in 7-foot ceiling basements.\

 Can I use latex paint to paint my ceiling tiles myself?